kigiri/tupac/README.md

 #### Q. No jsx ?!
 Are you out of your mind ???!
 A. ¯\\\_(ツ)\_/¯

-*try hyperscript and hyperscript-helpers.
+*try hyperscript and hyperscript-helpers for react.
 I made my own version of those tools that I should release one day, soon.*